SC logs 163 new coronavirus cases, 7 new deaths, bringing total to 4,086

 One new Roper St. Francis patient tested positive for coronavirus, bringing the system to eight current inpatients who've tested positive and 175 others who are not at hospitals.

-Dorchester County officials reported 47 active coronavirus cases and 83 total cases since the outbreak began.

-Cases are removed from DHEC's active count 14 days after they're diagnosed, county officials said.

 In Berkeley County, eight detention officers at the Hill-Finklea Detention Center have tested positive for COVID-19, officials said.
-Two inmates at the jail have also tested positive, and four other inmates are awaiting testing results.
+Two inmates at the jail have also tested positive, and four others await testing results.

 "The health and overall well-being of our staff and inmates is crucial and will always remain our utmost concern," Sheriff Duane Lewis said.
 "Although this pandemic is fluid, we can and we will do whatever we can to slow the spread of the virus."

-The Sheriff's Office has distributed personal protective equipment to all personnel, Lewis said.

-Additional safety measures, including hiring a company to disinfect the jail, have been taken, officials said.
+The 9th Circuit Solicitor's Office, which prosecutes criminal cases in Charleston and Berkeley counties, said it remains closed to the public but employees continue to work to find safe ways to keep the criminal justice system running as effectively as possible.

-A group of people who attended a funeral in Kershaw County died from coronavirus, The State first reported.
-All of them were older than 60 and African American, demographic groups with the highest fatality rate from coronavirus, according to state and national statistics.
+Meanwhile, a group of people who attended a funeral in Kershaw County died from COVID-19, The State first reported.
+All of them were older than 60 and African American, demographic groups with the highest fatality rate from the disease, according to state and national statistics.

 The funeral, held the first week in March, took place before Gov. Henry McMaster had issued any orders or state of emergency barring large gatherings.